HARDIN COUNTY

 Sage Sage was between Foraker and Kenton.

-Silver Creek Previously known as Hudson.
+Silver Creek Previously known as Hudson, Hudsonville and Turkey Ridge.

 Yelverton Was named in 1858 to honor John Yelverton, a large stockholder in the Mad River and Lake Erie Railroad.